The Impact of Estrogen Dominance on Histamine Intolerance and Mast Cell Activation Syndrome

 If you have Mast Cell Activation Syndrome, estrogen dominance might be affecting you, too!

-That’s what I want to look at today: hormones, estrogen dominance, and mast cells.
+That’s what we want to look at today: hormones, estrogen dominance, and mast cells.

 What Is Estrogen Dominance?